Frequently asked questions

 While the program is primarily designed for recent college graduates, we will consider applications from three other audiences: young adults in a similar life stage who don't have a degree, young adults who graduated a number of years ago, and young adults who are graduating from an M.A. or seminary program and are hungry to spend some time in discernment.
 If this is you, by all means apply!

 I'm married... can both my spouse and I apply?

 We’d love to have a married couple join us!
 Please do apply together.
 We will be glad to help you find affordable, private housing in Waco.

 When are applications due?

 Is this a full-time study program, or will I have the chance to work and make some money?

 Brazos Fellows is a part-time program, leaving you enough time to work a part-time job on the side.
 We strongly encourage fellows to apply for part-time employment in the hours not dedicated to coursework, retreats, etc. While we cannot guarantee you'll be able to find a job, we will do our best to help you find work.

 How much does the program cost?

 Where will I be living, and what will that cost?

 We will endeavor to help you find affordable housing near downtown Waco – likely in a shared apartment with other fellows of the same sex.
-Plan to spend $400 to $500 a month for a shared two-bedroom apartment or room in a community house.
-There is also the possibility that some fellows will be placed with host homes through our church for discounted rent, as space allows.
+Plan to spend about $500-600 a month plus utilities for a shared two-bedroom apartment or room in a community house.

 Is there financial aid available?
 Can I raise funds?

 While we don't have financial aid available, we invite you to raise funds to cover some of your tuition costs.
 We have fundraising resources we can send you upon request.

 Is there a cost to apply?